hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 Importantly, the methods and approaches needed for bioinformatics are the same required in a wet lab environment. **Planning, documentation, and organization** are essential to good, reproducible science.

+Today we will breifly talk about each of these concepts.
+If you are interested in Research Data Management (RDM), the HMS Data Management Working Group has [a website](https://datamanagement.hms.harvard.edu/) with more information, resources and contacts.

 ### Planning

 You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with **experimental design**.
 We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.

+During this stage it is important to keep track of how the experiment was performed and clearly tracking the source of starting materials and kits used.
+It is also best practice to include information about any small variations within the experiment or variation relative to standard experiments.

 ### Organization

-Every computational analysis you do is going to spawn many files, and inevitability, you'll want to run some of those analyses again.
-Genomics projects can quickly accumulate hundreds of files across tens of folders.
-Before you start any analysis it is best to first get organized and **create a planned storage space for your workflow**.
+Every computational analysis you do is going to spawn many files, and inevitability you'll want to run some of those analyses again.
+For each experiment you work on and analyze data for, it is considered best practice to get organized by creating a planned storage space (directory structure).

 We will start by creating a directory that we can use for the rest of the RNA-seq session.